beautiful chinoiserie pumpkins

 • Scissors

-First, I painted my faux styrofoam pumpkin white (best if you buy them white to begin with – see above 👆).
+First, I painted my faux Styrofoam pumpkin white (it’s best to buy them white to begin with—see above 👆).

-Maybe if I would have sealed the pumpkin before using the Mod Podge, the orange might not have bled through. 🤔
+If I had sealed the pumpkin before using the Mod Podge, the orange might not have bled through. 🤔

 painting a faux pumpkin white